 1858 Son Stephen Leopold is born.

 1858 Marriage takes place of Kate Hyam (born 1839, daughter of Isaac’s sister Hannah and his first wife’s brother David Hyam) to Montague Richard Leverson, born 1830, a lawyer in the City of London and son of a diamond merchant.
-10 years earlier, aged 18, Leverson had accidentally shot a servant, Priscilla Fitzpatrick, aged 50, at the family’s London home.
-The story recounted by his great-granddaughter Esther Rantzen is that the servant died of her wounds after 10 days.
-But the only report in ‘The Times’ is that on 5th May 1848 of Leverson’s initial court appearance; and the only death record I can find for Priscilla Fitzpatrick is for 1861 in Birmingham, when she was 63.
+10 years earlier, aged 18, Leverson had accidentally shot a servant, Priscilla Fitzpatrick, at the family’s London home.
+The story has been recounted by his great-granddaughter Esther Rantzen.
+‘The Times’ reported Leverson’s court appearance on 5th May 1848, but it was accepted that the shooting was an accident and Leverson was not charged.
+Priscilla Fitzpatrick died a few days later.

 At the time of his marriage in 1858 the 28-year-old Leverson has already begun what Professor Stephen Banfield (in an unpublished note) calls “his prolific output of books and pamphlets”: his work “Copyright and Patents, or Property in Thought” was published in 1854.